Doug Favell: Playing career

 Before the next season, Favell was traded to the Maple Leafs for none other than Bernie Parent.
 The Leafs had three veteran goalies but Favell played the most games in the regular season and playoffs.
 He recorded a strong win–loss record with a solid 2.71 GAA in 32 games.
 The following season saw the Leafs rely on two goalies, but Favell struggled in 39 games with the poorest goals against (4.05) of his career.
 His third season with the team was his last with only three games played and extended time on the injury list.

 Favell's NHL rights were sold to the Colorado Rockies for the 1976–77 NHL season.
 After appearing in 30 games that season, Favell became the Rockies top goalie the following year, appearing in 47 contests.
 The 1978-79 campaign, however, would be his last in the NHL; battling injuries, Favell appeared in only seven games with the Rockies, with a dismal 0-5-2 record and a 5.38 GAA.
 He wound up playing most of the season in Philadelphia, with the Firebirds of the American Hockey League.

 Colorado exposed him to the 1979 NHL Expansion Draft.
 Selected by the Edmonton Oilers, he opted to retire instead of start fresh with a new franchise.
 Favell holds the distinction of being the only player selected in both the 1967 and 1979 NHL Expansion Drafts.
 Favell was known for an abruptly curved blocker pad on his stick hand.
 While Bruins goaltender Gerry Cheevers, Favell's goaltending partner for the Oklahoma City Blazers, was the first goaltender to have artwork on his mask, Favell was the first to use a painted design, just before Halloween 1970.

 Lacrosse

-Favell also played lacrosse professionally for the Detroit Olympics of the National Lacrosse Association in 1968 and the Philadelphia Wings of the National Lacrosse League in 1974.
+Favell also played lacrosse professionally for the Detroit Olympics of the National Lacrosse Association in 1968, St. Catharines Golden Hawks of the Major Series Lacrosse and the Philadelphia Wings of the National Lacrosse League in 1974.
 Favell was inducted into the Ontario Lacrosse Hall of Fame in 2005.